Find Trade Colleges

 There are 692 full-time undergraduates at NJC, and 1,293 students altogether.
 The school has a student-to-faculty ratio of 17 to 1.

 40% of NJC students take out loans to afford college costs.
-The average amount of student loans is $5,142 a year.
-The student loan default rate of 2.3% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $5,142 a year.
+NJC has a 2.3% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from NJC is $35,063.